The Impact of Trauma: Understanding its Prevalence

 Defining Trauma: Recognizing Emotional Responses

 Trauma is the emotional response to a distressing or dangerous event, which can vary widely in its nature and intensity.
-While traumatic events like active shooter situations or personal assault are commonly associated with trauma, experiences such as loss, divorce, or childhood abandonment can also leave lasting emotional scars.
+While traumatic events like active shooter situations or personal assault are commonly associated with trauma, experiences such as loss, divorce, or childhood abandonment can also leave lasting emotional scars for clients seeking therapy.

 Coping with Trauma: Immediate and Long-Term Effects